milessabin/export-hook/README.md

 Empty[List[Int]] // synthesized from EmptyK[List]
 ```

-## Exporting and reexporting with type refinements
+## Exporting with type refinements

 In order to avoid ambiguities with a blanket export, each individual definition will need an `@export` added.